 On Country Teachings

-In the Nowra region Djiriba Waagura (meaning two crows) is run by Matthew Simms, A Wandi Wandian man offering immersive cultural experiences such as cultural walks that includes spear making, dance, bush food and storytelling in the Nowra area.
+Djiriba Waagura (meaning two crows) offer two walks in the Shoalhaven, one in Huskisson with Raymond Timbery, these Timbery Tours are a deep immersion into culture including smoking ceremony, dance, and mangrove walk with bush food knowledge.
+The other in Nowra with Matt Simms called Warigala Badha along the Ben's Walk Track by the Shoalhaven River, visiting significant Indigenous sites and participating in bush tucker knowledge, and ancient stories.
 At Booderee, the Freeman family, Galamban Extraordinary Aboriginal Experiences offers unforgettable cultural experiences that come from many lidfetimes of knowledge.
 Engage in the cultural heritage of Wreck Bay, learn about tools and technology, hear ancient yarns by the camp fire and even explore at night.
 At Jervis Bay and parts of the escarpment, Walbanga woman Deidre Martin hosts guided walks, with damper, native tea and optionally weaving under the name of Bugiya Naway Buradja (Yesterday, Today, Tomorrow).
 Further South, you can indulge in a bush food and bush medicine walk with Budawang Elder (horticulturist and chef!)
 Noel Butler and Nura Gunyu (Swan Country) in the Budawang Ranges.

 Tours of the Land